webguynd/lrp-website/content/about/_index.md

         <div class="col-sm-6">
             <h2>A family-owned company</h2>
             <p>
                 Eight years later, in 1999, it was obvious that larger equipment and better trucks were needed.
-Along with his brother, Torrey, Troy started Lauts Inc. and began hauling commingled construction debris.
-Their mission to improve recycling and sustainability as well underway!
+Along with his brother, Torrey, Troy started Lauts, Inc. and began hauling commingled construction debris.
+Their mission to improve recycling and sustainability was well underway!

 Since then, Lautenbach Recycling has grown to over 50 employees operating 13 roll-off trucks, five live floor trailers, four excavators, and a large fleet of other vehicles and supporting equipment including over 250 roll-off boxes.